Al-Ghubayya al-Fawqa

 Al-Ghubayya al-Fawqa was a Palestinian Arab village in the Haifa Subdistrict.
 It was depopulated during the 1947–48 Civil War in Mandatory Palestine on April 8, 1948, during the Battle of Mishmar HaEmek.
 It was located 28 km southeast of Haifa.

+The village was partly inhabited by Turkmens.

 History

 During the early Ottoman era, in 1596 the village appeared under the name of Gubayya in the tax registers, being part of the nahiya (subdistrict) of Sahil Atlit in the Sanjak (district) of Lajjun.
 It had a population of 39 households; an estimated 215 people, all Muslim.
 They paid a fixed tax-rate of 25% on agricultural products, including wheat, barley, summer crops, goats and beehives, and water buffaloes; the taxes totalled 21,690 akçe.

 Al-Ghubayya al-Fawqa shared an elementary school built by the Ottomans in 1888 with the nearby villages of al-Ghubayya-al-Tahta and al-Naghnaghiyya.
 The school was later closed during the British Mandate period.
 The village had its own mosque.